Taffenor History, Family Crest & Coats of Arms

-Normans brought with them when they conquered England in 1066.
+Taffenor is one of the many names that the Normans brought with them when they conquered England in 1066.
 Taffenor is a name for a person who kept a tavern or public house.

 Early Origins of the Taffenor family